-Leeds Pharmacy Access to Self Care (Previously Known as Pharmacy First)
+Leeds Pharmacy Access to Self Care (ASC)

 • Be currently suffering from one of the minor ailments included in the service – e.g. the service MUST NOT be used to supply medicines for “just in case” use.